If Trust Is The Glue Of A Network. . .

 Especially where there are big differences in economic status, power/privilege or location in the stakeholder map, no-one wants to look at this one, even obliquely.
-But for people who have been exploited or steeped too long in involuntary scarcity – it’s fundamental to their ability & willingness to engage at all.
+But for people who have been exploited or steeped too long in involuntary scarcity - it's fundamental to our ability & willingness to engage at all.

 Flow-of-Value trust means, essentially, that you trust that I:

 - Won't extract personal value from you w/o contributing value (directly or indirectly) to you or others like you, or to the dream that we share.